1. Does the University of Michigan neurology program come with matched internships in Ann Arbor?

 9. Do you offer an advanced program if I want to do my internship elsewhere?

-No. Because our neurology curriculum begins towards the end of your PGY-1 year, offering positions without matched internships would put some residents at a disadvantage.
+No. Because our neurology curriculum begins during your PGY-1 year, offering positions without matched internships would put some residents at a disadvantage.

 10. Is there a cut-off date for M.D. degree?